ConsenSys-Academy/simple-bank-exercise/README.md

  Check out the testing files to see how tests are implemented in JavaScript.
  We will go over the details of implementing tests later in the curriculum.
-Of course, if you have questions, do reach out in Slack, or schedule an Office Hour session with one of our mentors.
+Of course, if you have questions, do reach out in Discord, or schedule an Office Hour session with one of our mentors.